Carmelo Anthony expects to be with Knicks after trade deadline

 The Knicks have talked to at least three teams about potential deals involving Anthony this season.

-The Knicks had previously talked to the Cleveland Cavaliers, LA Clippers and Boston Celtics about potential deals involving Anthony.
+The Knicks had previously talked to the Cleveland Cavaliers, Los Angeles Clippers and Boston Celtics about potential deals involving Anthony.